 Oculus VR App Sharing feature

-The Oculus VR App Sharing feature, in the future, would allow the primary account holder to share its app purchases across three devices.
+In the future, the Oculus VR App Sharing feature would allow the primary account holder to share its app purchases across three devices.
 However, as per the Quest blog, they may increase the number of devices and secondary accounts, keeping in mind the user expectation and feedback.

 Quest VR has further implemented various protections.
 The primary account holder and the secondary accounts must log in to the shared device using their own Facebook accounts.

 Secondary account holders can only launch the primary owner’s eligible shared app entitlements on the shared device.
 The shared account cannot be accessed on a new device of the secondary account holder.

 Only the secondary accounts on the shared device may use the primary user’s privileges.
 Secondary account holders may purchase apps but cannot share those apps with the primary account holder or other secondary accounts.